valgaze/publishidea/examples/lambda/README.md

-## SpeedyBot on AWS Lambda
+# SpeedyBot on AWS Lambda

 Note: This example uses the **[Serverless Stack (SST)](https://serverless-stack.com/)** toolchain for provisioning, deployment of infrastructure.
-SST is built on top of a version **[AWS Cloud Development Kit (cdk)](https://aws.amazon.com/cdk/)** let's you express your infrastructure needs as spec/code.
-SST is definitely not required but is the quickest route to a serverless deployment.
+SST is built on top of a version **[AWS Cloud Development Kit (cdk)](https://aws.amazon.com/cdk/)** and makes it possible to express your infrastructure needs as spec/code.
+SST is definitely not required, but is the quickest route to a serverless deployment.

+SpeedyBot has been built with serverless in mind from the beginning-- serverless infrastructure is "asleep" until you need it.
+Start-up times are fast enough to interact with the chat client withot timing out.

 ## 1) Fetch repo & install dependencies